Serena Rossi

 Serena Rossi (born 31 August 1985) is an Italian actress, singer and television personality.
 She has acted in films and on stage, but is best known for her performance in the long-running Rai 3 soap opera Un Posto al Sole.

 Biography

 Born in Naples, Rossi comes from an artistic family originally from Montefalcone nel Sannio (in the Province of Campobasso, Molise, Italy).

+She debuted in 2002 as a singer in the musical C'era una volta...
+Scugnizzi by Claudio Mattone and Enrico Vaime.

 She broke through with her role in Un Posto al Sole, which led to starring roles in several musicals, as well as a music album, Amore che, featuring folk songs from al Sole.
 After more work in television programmes and films, in 2008, Serena also appeared in the internationally popular detective series Inspector Montalbano.